Large majorities of the region’s nursing home workers have declined the coronavirus vaccine

 It’s critical for health-care providers to get inoculated because they can help foster confidence — or doubt — in the vaccine among members of the public, particularly in their own communities, said Lyda Vanegas, a spokesperson for Mary’s Center, a network of clinics that serves primarily Latino residents in D.C. and Maryland.
 The center has vaccinated about 60 percent of its 700 staff, Vanegas said, urging them to take pictures of themselves during the process as a way to “spread excitement.”

-Rebecca Moralez-Fairbanks, administrator of Beth Sholom Village in Virginia Beach, said getting vaccinated was the only way to protect residents she interacts with, including her parents, who lived in the facility’s assisted-living center.
+Rebecca Moralez-Fairbanks, administrator of Beth Sholom Village in Virginia Beach, said getting vaccinated was the only way to protect residents she interacts with, including her parents, who live in the facility’s assisted-living center.

 She’s done everything she can think of to encourage other employees to follow suit, including distributing information about what is in the vaccine and possible side effects.
 As of Tuesday, 75 percent of her employees had gotten vaccinated.